Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

 1. Open the `ProfileAPI\appsettings.json` file
 1. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
-1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `ProfileAPIandSPA` application copied from the Azure portal.
+1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `ProfileAPI` application copied from the Azure portal.
-1. Find the app key `ClientSecret` and replace the existing value with the Client Secret of the `ProfileAPIandSPA` application copied from the Azure portal.
+1. Find the app key `ClientSecret` and replace the existing value with the Client Secret of the `ProfileAPI` application copied from the Azure portal.

 ##### Configure the client app (ProfileSPA) to use your app registration

 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `ProfileSPA\src\utils\authConfig.js` file
-1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the `ProfileAPIandSPA` application copied from the Azure portal.
+1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the `ProfileSPA` application copied from the Azure portal.
 1. Find the app key `redirectUri` and replace the existing value with the base address of the ProfileSPA project (by default `http://localhost:3000/`).
 1. Find the app key `resourceUri` and replace the existing value with the base address of the ProfileAPI project (by default `https://localhost:44351/api/profile/`).
-1. Find the app key `resourceScope` and replace the existing value with *Scope* you created earlier `api://{client_id}/access_as_user`.
+1. Find the app key `resourceScope` and replace the existing value with *Scope* you created earlier `api://{client_id}/.default`.

 ### Run the sample